pbortnik/data-migration/README.md

 ##BEFORE MIGRATION
 The Jira or Rally plugins should be loaded to the RP v5.
 If they are not found, nothing would migrate.
+Specify RP_LAUNCH_KEEPFOR in milliseconds to migrate launches younger than.
+Specify -1 to store all launches.

 ##Important information about migration